moveit/moveit2_tutorials/doc/concepts/kinematics.rst

 Collision Checking
 ******************

 Collision checking in MoveIt is configured inside a Planning Scene using the _CollisionWorld_ object.
-Fortunately, MoveIt is setup so that users never really have to worry about how collision checking is happening.
+Fortunately, MoveIt is set up so that users never really have to worry about how collision checking is happening.
 Collision checking in MoveIt is mainly carried out using the `FCL <https://flexible-collision-library.github.io/>`_ package - the primary collision checking library of MoveIt.

 Collision Objects
 -----------------